 The validity of our RD design requires that individuals cannot manipulate the assignment variable, which is the birthdate of the peer father's child.
-If date of birth cannot be timed in response to the paternity leave reform, the aggregate distribution of the assignment variable should be continuous around the cutoff date; an increase in the density would indicate strategic timing of births.
+If date of birth cannot be timed in response to the paternity leave reform, the aggregate distribution of the assignment variable should be continuous around the cutoff date.

-There is little opportunity to strategically time conception, as the implementation date for the reform was announced less than nine months in advance.
+There is little opportunity to strategically time conception, as the implementation date for the reform was announced far less than nine months in advance.
 The national budget which proposed the paternal quota was publicly introduced on October 7, 1992 and passed by parliment in December of the same year.
 Therefore, mothers giving birth close to April 1, 1993 were already pregnant before the announcement of the reform.
 Searches in newspaper archives indicate the date of implemention was not discussed publicly before the national budget was passed.
-Furthermore, the month of implementation varied for previous parental leave reforms.21
+Furthermore, the month of implementation varied for previous parental leave reforms.